ReesyJordan1/Excel---Kickstarter-Challenge/README.md

 ### Challenges and Difficulties Encountered
 ##### *What are some limitations of this dataset?*
-##### We are unable see from the charts if the length of the campaign has any relation to its campaign success or failure.
+##### We are unable see from the chart if the length of the campaign has any relation to its campaign success or failure.
+It could also be beneficial to be able to analyze keywords, reward types and promotional items in the campaigns to see if they had any effect on the amounts pledged by backers and capaign success.

 ##### *What are some other possible tables and/or graphs that we could create?*
 ---